raventid/tiger/README.md

-# tiger
+# Tiger

-Just another implementation of tiger programming language in Ocaml
+Just another implementation of tiger programming language in Ocaml.

-Repo is structured to implement a langauge step by step.
+Repo is structured to implement a language step by step.

+Every Chapter directory contains a tiger subdirectory to hold the progress over language implementation itself.
+Other files are just some sketches and exercises from the chapter.

 Download tiger program samples: